Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: Introduction

 \section{Introduction}

 Given a set of $n$ wireless links, each a sender-receiver pair, what is the minimum number of slots needed to schedule all the links, given interference constraints?
-This is the canonical \emph{scheduling} problem in wireless communication that we study here in a distributed setting.
+This is the canonical problem of \emph{scheduling} wireless communication, which we study here in a distributed setting.

-In a wireless network, communication occurring simultaneously in the same channel interfere with each other.
+In a wireless network, simultaneous transmissions on the same channel interfere with each other.
 Algorithmic questions for wireless networks depend crucially on the model of interference considered.
-In this work, we use the physical model or ``SINR model" of interference, precisely defined in Section \ref{sec:model}.
-It is known to capture reality more faithfully than the graph-based models most common in the theory literature, as shown theoretically as well as experimentally~\cite{GronkMibiHoc01,MaheshwariJD08,Moscibroda2006Protocol}.
+In this work, we use the physical, a.k.a.\ \emph{SINR}, model of interference, precisely defined in Section \ref{sec:model}.
+It is known to capture reality more faithfully than the graph-based models most common in the theory literature, as shown theoretically as well as experimentally~\cite{MaheshwariJD08,Moscibroda2006Protocol}.
 Early work on scheduling in the SINR model focused on heuristics and/or non-algorithmic average-case analysis (e.g.~\cite{kumar00}).
-In seminal work, Moscibroda and Wattenhofer \cite{MoWa06} proposed the study of the \emph{scheduling complexity} of arbitrary set of wireless links.
-Numerous works on various problems in the SINR setting have appeared since (\cite{FKRV09,GHWW09,HW09,chafekar07,SODA11}, to point out just a few).
+In seminal work, Moscibroda and Wattenhofer \cite{MoWa06} proposed the problem of scheduling an arbitrary set of links.
+Numerous works on various problems in the SINR setting have appeared since.

 The \emph{scheduling} problem has primarily been studied in a centralized setting.
 In many realistic scenarios, however, it is imperative that a distributed solution be found, since a centralized controller may not exist, and individual nodes in the link may not be aware of the overall topology of the network.
-For the scheduling problem, the only known rigorous result is due to Kesselheim and V\"{o}cking \cite{KV10}, who show that a simple and natural distributed algorithm provides $O(\log^2 n)$ approximation to the scheduling problem.
+For the scheduling problem, the only rigorous result previously known is due to Kesselheim and V\"{o}cking \cite{KV10}, who show that a simple and natural distributed algorithm provides an $O(\log^2 n)$-approximation.

-In this work, we adopt the same algorithm as Kesselheim and V\"{o}cking, but provide an improved analysis of $O(\log n)$-approximation.
-Moreover, we show that this is essentially the best result obtainable by a distributed algorithm.
+In this work, we adopt the algorithm of Kesselheim and V\"{o}cking, but provide an improved analysis of an $O(\log n)$-approximation.
+This matches the best upper bound known for centralized algorithms.
+Moreover, we show this to be best possible for distributed algorithms that use no external communication infrastructure.